ARTICLE

 Step 3: Instruct your team to make sure each event is the right colour for each project.

-In this image the different colours represtn different projects:
+In this calendar the different colours represent different projects:

 • Orange: MP project